hassaniq/DBTeammod/README.md

 NOTE: THIS IS ONLY A CONFUGURATION/MOD WITH MORE PLUGINS INSTALLED, THE CREATOR IS JOSEPDAL.

 ------------
-El mod incluye:
+Incluye:
 - Comandos de activación con ! / ó #.
 - Nuevos plugins.
-- Idioma al español completamente en ingles
+- Idioma al español completo.
 - Algunos plugins ya instalados de Yagop.
 - Plugin de welcome en español e ingles.

+Includes:
+- Commands of activation with ! / or #.
+- New plugins.
+- Utils.lua in spanish.
+- Some plugins installed of Yagop.
+- Welcome plugin in spanish and english.

 Bot commands
 ------------